How to build bigger arms

 Dumbbell biceps curl

-The classic biceps-builder is an effective way to build bigger arms with dumbbells.
+The dumbbell biceps curl is the classic biceps-builder and a very effective way to build bigger arms with dumbbells.
 Keep your upper arms still, squeeze the biceps at the top of the rep. Make sure you lower under control and squeeze the triceps at the bottom before starting the next reps.

 Dumbbell hammer curl

-This is a very effective move for isolating the biceps muscles and building bigger arms.
+The preacher curl, which you can do with a barbell, EZ-bar or dumbbells, is a fantastic move for isolating the biceps muscles and building bigger arms.
 That’s because your upper arms are held in position by the preacher bench.
 It also works really well in a superset or tri-set.

 Best exercises for building bigger triceps